ryanhemann/pwn-check-automator/README.md

 <br>

 - <b>Usage:</b>
   - Once you have all of the prerquisities complete and you have your script operational on your machine, you will have to feed it an input file.
-This will be done by creating an .xlsx file (in either Google Docs or Microsoft Word)
+This will be done by creating an .xlsx file (in either Google Docs or Microsoft Word).
-  - In the location A1, input 'Email' exactly as you see it on the screen
+  - In the location A1, input 'Email' or exactly as has you have it written in your python script.
-  - Load in all of the emails you would like to check in this column
+  - Load in all of the emails you would like to check in A column starting at A2.
-  - Save the file as whatever you have named your input file in the Automator script and ensure it is saved in the working directory of the script
+  - Save the file as whatever you have named your input file in the Automator script and ensure it is saved in the working directory of the script.
   - Run the script, it should look something like this if it's working:
   - ![scriptrunning](scriptrunning.png)
   - Once the script finished, the output file should look something like this: